alangpierce/appengine-python3/demos/guestbook/README.md

 ## 3. Build and run the sample guestbook app Docker image

-Then, in the `guestbook` directory (the same one as this README), run
+Then, in the `demos/guestbook` directory (the same one as this README), run

 ```
 make serve